itsamrit/DSA/Binary Search/Readme.md

 else l = mid+1;

-🟢Writing an algo by not returning/break when target found & assuming it will loop will stop when target found & then RETURN MID after loop ends cause many severe edge case problem
+🟢Writing an algo by not returning/breaking when target found & assuming its loop will stop when target found & then RETURN MID after loop ends cause many severe edge case problem

-🟢For upper bound/lower bound & lower bound
+🟢For upper bound/lower bound

 if(target==nums[mid] with no same element after that i,e edge case)